DBpackage/KNU_DTA/README.md

 The smiles data is automatically converted into a 2D graph input for D-MPNN during the training and inference processes using RDKit.
 However, any smiles entries that do not comply with the 2D graph conversion algorithm may be dropped from the input dataset during this process.

-* Please ensure that the column order is maintained.
+* Please ensure that the column name and order are maintained.
 * We recommend referring to PubChem for 'canonical SMILEs' for compounds.
 * Data with a smiles column length of 5 or less cannot be processed by this model.
 * If the protein sequences are not preprocessed according to the standards provided by DeepAffinity, issues may arise during the tokenization process.